NH police set up 24-hour tip line for information on missing girl; multiple groups offer rewards

 “I cannot emphasize enough how important any and all tips are,” Aldenberg said.
 “Knowing where she was can help us narrow down where she is now.”

-The Manchester Crime Line is offering a $2,500 reward for tips leading to Montgomery being found, and local businessmen are offering a $10,000 reward as well.
+The Manchester Crime Line is offering a $2,500 reward for tips leading to Montgomery being found, and local businessmen are offering an additional $10,000 reward.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)